Palazzo della Civiltà Italiana: In popular culture

 The Palazzo della Civiltà Italiana has been used many times in film as a visually oppressive force, associated with Italian Fascism.
 The EUR district itself is often portrayed negatively in Italian cinema, implanted into the background as a symbol of Fascist remnants.
-The Palazzo appeared in an episode of Boccaccio '70 titled Le tentazioni del Dottor Antonio.
-The episode was set in the EUR district, using the Palazzo in particular to symbolize "the rigid moral order that the Christian Democrats wanted to impose on Italian society."
-The building is prominently displayed in one dream sequence where Anita Ekberg's soft and provocative body juxtaposes the rigid and stern neoclassical structure.
+The Palazzo appeared in a segment of the anthology film Boccaccio '70 titled Le Tentazioni del Dottor Antonio.
+The segment was set in the EUR district, using the Palazzo in particular to symbolize "the rigid moral order that the Christian Democrats wanted to impose on Italian society."
+The building is prominently displayed in one dream sequence where Anita Ekberg's body juxtaposes the rigid and stern neoclassical structure.
 In the film The Belly of an Architect, the Palazzo is featured as a figure climbs the steps and disappears from view into one of the many arches; the scene cuts to one of the Dioscuri statues that decorate the building and then features the building's inscription: "Un popolo di poeti, di artisti, di eroi, di santi, di pensatori, di scienziati, di navigatori, di trasmigratori."
 Throughout film, the Palazzo is commonly used as a symbol of conservatism associated with Italian Fascism.